bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 In the previous examples all the blocks on a page were initialized after `domReady`.
 Although on a page full of block it is not needed to initialize all the components at once.

 Sometimes a user loads a page just to press one button on it.
 So, a better way is to save calculation time and browser memory initializing block only when a user starts operating on them.

-This is the so-called `live initialization` (or `lazy`).
+This is the so-called live (lazy) initialization.

-## `live` static method
+## 'live' static method

 The instructions to initialize a block lazy can be given in a predefined `live` static method.